McMaster Women in Tech: the nominees

 One year ago, the Office of the AVP & CTO in partnership with the Equity and Inclusion Office launched the ‘McMaster Women in Tech’ — an initiative to raise the platform of women tech changemakers within and connected to McMaster.

 “We’ve brought lots of women into this initiative to celebrate their amazing accomplishments as Changemakers.
-And they have all had very different roles and experiences,” says Gayleen Gray, McMaster’s assistant vice-president and chief technology officer.
+And they have all had very different roles and experiences,” says Gayleen Gray, McMaster’s associate vice-president and chief technology officer.

 From faculty members, students, staff and leadership, our selected Changemakers have been using tech in innovative ways across diverse areas, including start-ups, education, IT security, equity and research.
 A principle at the core of all Changemakers is delightful technologies — technology not just for its own sake but what it can do to help us, enable us and enhance our lives.